Having a financial plan in place has been linked to both mental and physical wellbeing, as suggested in our Quality of Life Report 2024.

 The benefits of financial planning

-And as much as we can try to evolve to think more long-term, there are also the cultural influences to consider.
+And as much as we can try to evolve to think more long-term, there are also cultural influences to consider.

 Millennials are a good example of a ‘have it now’ generation.
 Born between 1980 and 2000, they are the first generation of digital natives, with access to all the information they need.

-Following the global financial crisis – a time of low wages and very low interest rates – it’s easy to see how this generation could be swayed to spend, rather than save.
+With greater access to ‘easy credit’, it’s easy to see how this generation could be swayed to spend, rather than save.
 And they’re not the only ones.

 It’s not a lack of education, information or professional advice that holds us back – it’s us.